DevilAguo0/hiddify/Tutorial-for-HiddifyNG-app.md

-# Tutorial for V2rayNG app
+# Tutorial for HiddifyNG app